 The music promotion team at Мusic Gateway offer years of experience, high-profile contacts and a personalised approach to each and every artist they represent.

 Yes, as an indie artist, you can connect with your fans via social media free of charge, but social media isn’t the be-all and end-all.
 We offer services such as:

 - Digital press & online radio

-Indie artists have been rising for years now, and an indie approach is commonly seen as the most empowering avenue for artists who want to retain their creative freedom.
-You may need help along the way, but there are plenty of options out there that don’t require you to hand over everything to a major label.
+Indie artists have been rising for years now.
+This is because the indie approach is commonly seen as the most empowering avenue for artists wanting to retain their creative freedom.
+You may need help, but there are options that don’t require handing over everything to a major label.